Inflamed Taste Buds - Causes, Symptoms & Treatments

 - Put an ice cube on your tongue and let it melt

-- Try mentholated, sugar-free candies to clear a stuffy nose (to avoid mouth breathing)
+- Use mentholated, sugar-free candies to clear a stuffy nose and reduce mouth breathing

 Professional Treatments